UKP-SQuARE/square-core/square-model-inference-api/README.md

 The default `admin` user has the password `example_key`.

+## ManagementClient

+It is recommended to use the ManagementClient to access the model-api.
+It provides methods for all calls to the api, that already handle the waiting for scheduled tasks.

+A prediction with the ManagementClient can be done with the following method:

+`predict(self, model_identifier, prediction_method, input_data)`
+Request model prediction.
+`model_identifier` (str): the identifier of the model that should be used for the prediction `prediction_method` (str): what kind of prediction should be made.
+Possible values are embedding,
+                sequence-classification, token-classification, generation, question-answering `input_data` (Dict): the input for the prediction

 ## Management API
 The management Api provides methods to manage and maintain the deployed models.
 You can use this to add, update or delete models and to get an overview over the deployed models.
 It also keeps a database that contains all deployed models.